 Good for: families, young professionals, people looking for quiet time and business expats

-Where to live in The Hague?
-Rustenburg, Eykenduinen, Bomenbuurt, Leyenburg, Valkenboskwartier
+Neighbourhoods of The Hague: Rustenburg, Eykenduinen, Bomenbuurt, Leyenburg, Valkenboskwartier

 Good for: families, people looking for quiet time, young professionals

-Not good for: people looking for lively experience
+Not good for: people looking for a lively experience

-Where to live in The Hague?
-Laakhaven-Oost – next to Holland Spoor
+Neighbourhoods of The Hague: Laakhaven-Oost – next to Holland Spoor

 Good for: students, young professionals

-Not actually neighborhoods of The Hague: Scheveningen and Duindorp
+Not actual neighbourhoods of The Hague: Scheveningen and Duindorp

 Not good for: young professionals, students

-Good for: young professionals, families, people, looking for quiet life, corporate expats
+Good for: young professionals, families, people looking for a quiet life, corporate expats

 Not good for: people looking for the real Dutch life experience